-Thank you for your interest in Waupaca Foundry, Inc.'s sustainability program.
-We will continue to set objectives and targets for key sustainability programs to make ourselves better.
-We always appreciate feedback on these efforts including our sustainable business practices, performance to date and the content of this report.
+We appreciate your interest in Waupaca Foundry, Inc.'s sustainability program.
+We will continue to set objectives and targets for key sustainability initiatives for continual improvement.
+We value your feedback, so please contact us (via our website if you wish) with any questions or comments on our sustainable business practices, performance to date, or the content of this report.